quicwg/quic-v2/draft-ietf-quic-v2.md

 packet = 5558b1c60ae7b6b932bc27d786f4bc2bb20f2162ba
 ~~~

+# Acknowledgments

+The author would like to thank Lucas Pardue, David Schinazi, and Martin Thomson
+for their helpful suggestions.

 # Changelog

 > **RFC Editor's Note:**  Please remove this section prior to
 > publication of a final version of this document.

+## since draft-ietf-quic-v2-03

+* a v2 session ticket is an indication of v2 support
+* a v1-only extension is theoretically possible
+* editorial fixes

 ## since draft-ietf-quic-v2-02